ElsiKora/elsikora-react-placeholder/README.md

 The `Placeholder` component should be used directly in your components in place of content that is loading.
-While other libraries require you to meticulously craft a placeolder screen that matches the font size, line height, and margins of your content, the `Placeholder` component is automatically sized to the correct dimensions.
+While other libraries require you to meticulously craft a placeholder screen that matches the font size, line height, and margins of your content, the `Placeholder` component is automatically sized to the correct dimensions.